This post may contain affiliate links. For more information, please see our affiliate policy.

 To make the soup:

-In a Dutch oven or large saucepan, melt butter until foaming.
-Add leeks and and soften without browning, about 3 to 5 minutes.
+- In a Dutch oven or large saucepan, melt butter until foaming.
+Add leeks and soften without browning, about 3 to 5 minutes.
 Stir in garlic until fragrant, about 30 seconds.